 7. Eucalyptus Trees

 Eucalyptus trees, also known as gum trees, can vary in height, shape, and colour, but all shapes and sizes are problematic for planting near your home.
-They have aggressive root systems that reach far and wide to cause foundational damage to homes.
+They have aggressive root systems that spread far and wide, causing foundational damage to homes.

 8. Liquidambar

-Liquidambar trees are known for how fast they grow and how big they are.
+Liquidambar trees are known for their rapid growth and large size.
 They can get up to 25 metres high and 12 metres wide.
 They are conical trees with fine-toothed leaves that range in colour from orange to red to purple.

 But even though these trees are easy on the eyes, they have aggressive root systems that can clog stormwater pipes – so they do best when planted in parks and larger gardens.